d1-reina/Lassostreia/Pre-Nukroy/Pre-Nukroy/Ideas, Dialogue and War.md

 # The Last Communist
-aboba +1sneak glorpsniper yumeglorp glorp ta
+aboba +1sneak glorpsniper yumeglorp glorp ta are we the baddies?